peatiscoding/pailjs/README.md

 ## General

-The Pail service is a wrapper of Fetch [`pailjs`](https://github.com/peatiscoding/pailjs) library.
-It allows us to use fetch easier.
+The Pail Library is a tiny wrapper of [Fetch](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html) module.
+It allows us to use fetch easier. (a.k.a.
+Remove the boilderplate codes.)

 ## Concept

-General Concept is that we allow [`fetch`](https://nodejs.org/en/blog/announcements/v18-release-announce) to be used in easily.
-Remove the boilderplate codes.

 In general every `service` will need.